robderon/WebApplicationArchitectures/Workshop10.md

 in any case, you should ALWAYS have your side projects, your personal web projects.
 This what I meant when I said "have fun" This is how Dailymotion came to life.
 I had my side projects, since the beginning of my web career.

 Thank you for your participation to this module.
-I hope you've learnt things that will help you build projects you love, and have fun while coding !
+I hope you've learnt things that will help you **build projects you love**, and **have fun** while coding !